hmcalister/Vagrant-Webserver-Automation/README.md

 ### adminserver
 The adminserver runs Nginx, configured to host the admin-facing site using the config file `adminsite`.Like the usersite server this file can be altered accordingly.
 This VM has a port forward from the loopback port 8081 to VM port 80, so upon deployment you can connect to [`127.0.0.1:8081`](http://127.0.0.1:8081) to access `adminsite`.
 This VM is also configured to exist on the private network `192.168.2.0/24` with IP address `192.168.2.13` so connecting to this address with port 80 will also yield `adminsite`.
 These network configurations can all be altered from `vagrantfile`.
 The current login is determined by the database files (specifically the admin table), and by default is Username: root, Password: root

+### Problem Points
+- Conflicting versions of Vagrant(2.2.18)/VirtualBox(6.1.26r145957) on Hayden's Windows machine often required vagrant destroy to successfully run vagrant up again
+- Learning PHP, some JS, and AJAX caused many headaches
+- Securing SQL queries using prepared statements was an adventure, to stop SQL injections from malicious users
+    - Some queries could not be secured with this method (adminsite/tables.php has a query that uses POST variable to set table we query, not easy to parameterize)

 ## Credits
 - A large portion of this project has been developed based on repurposed files from [COSC349 labs](https://cosc349.cspages.otago.ac.nz/lab-schedule/) (link working: July 2021).
 A massive credit goes to Dr. David Eyers, who provided these resources and allowed for them to be reused.
 Specifically, large parts of the `vagrantfile`, and `webserver.conf` file are based on these lab files.
 - Virtual Machines in this project run [`Ubuntu/Xenial`](https://ubuntu.com/16-04).